Posts Tagged ‘New Fairfield Back Pain’

 Traveling in any mode of transport can be physically demanding.
 Even if the final destination is a luxury holiday, getting there can leave you tired, stressed and in pain.

 Sitting down for too long can cause significant problems for the body.
 No matter how comfortable the seat or surroundings, pressures build and blood flow is restricted.
-This is why some people experience DVTs on long-haul flights; because pressure builds up in the blood vessels of the lower legs as the blood becomes more sluggish.
+This blood flow restriction is why some people experience DVTs on long-haul flights; because pressure builds up in the blood vessels of the lower legs as the blood becomes more sluggish.
 Contracting and relaxing the muscles can help to counter this and help the blood flow better.

-Stretch and Warm Up
+The Warm Up

 Travel should be looked on as a form of strenuous exercise that requires a period of warming up and cooling down.
 Warm up and stretch before you travel, and cool down with a brisk walk when you arrive to reinvigorate your hamstring and calf muscles.